Latest data shows sustained increase in cycling despite further easing of lockdown in Scotland

 Support worker, Paula Wyllie (35) and her children Maya (13), Ava (11) and Ben (9), from Annan in Dumfries and Galloway attended a session in July.

-Paula said: “We thoroughly enjoyed Cycling Scotland’s Essential Cycling Skills course.
+Paula said: “We thoroughly enjoyed Cycling Scotland’s Adult Cycle Training course.
 Our instructor, Josh, was friendly and made the session fun.
 He was informative, explained things clearly and answered all our questions.
 We now feel more confident when out cycling as a family.”

 Families who would like to book a session of cycle training should register their interest at cycling.scot/family